SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 * The CA certificate may also be a self-signed certificate.
 * Certificates must be uploaded as X.509 version 3 certificates.
 * Uploaded certificates have to have set `BasicConstraints:[CA:true]`.
-* Devices need to trust the Cumulocity IoT server certificate.
+* Devices need to trust the {{< product-name-1 >}} server certificate.
 * Certificates used by devices must contain the full certificate chain, including the uploaded CA certificate.
 * Certificates used by devices must be signed either by uploaded CA certificates or by a chain of certificates signed by uploaded CA certificates.

 ### Registering devices using certificates

-Cumulocity IoT supports two ways to register devices which will be able to connect using certificates:
+{{< product-name-1 >}} supports two ways to register devices which will be able to connect using certificates:

 **Auto registration**

-The user for the device will be created during the first MQTT call, if a device certificate is derived from a trusted certificate which was uploaded to the Cumulocity IoT platform with a flag _autoRegistrationEnabled_ with a value of true.
+The user for the device will be created during the first MQTT call, if a device certificate is derived from a trusted certificate which was uploaded to the {{< product-name-1 >}} platform with a flag _autoRegistrationEnabled_ with a value of true.
 To manage the auto registration field of uploaded certificates in the UI refer to [Device Management > Managing device data > Managing trusted certificates](/users-guide/device-management#trusted-certificates).

 **Bulk registration**

 The user for the device can also be created via the standard bulk registration in Device Management.

-The CSV file used in bulk registration should meet the requirements described in [Create a bulk device credentials request](https://cumulocity.com/api/#operation/postBulkNewDeviceRequestCollectionResource) in the Cumulocity IoT OpenAPI Specification.
+The CSV file used in bulk registration should meet the requirements described in [Create a bulk device credentials request](https://cumulocity.com/api/#operation/postBulkNewDeviceRequestCollectionResource) in the {{< OpenAPI >}}.
 Moreover, it is required that the CSV file has an additional column "AUTH_TYPE" with value "CERTIFICATES", and that the column "CREDENTIALS" is either not present or has an empty value.

 **Single registration**